puluosite/techblog/c++memory_tools.md

 (gdb) p/t *0x624c4C
 $37 = 11111111111111111111111111111111
 ```
-and when MALLOC_PERTUBE_ 3, will be
+and when MALLOC_PERTURB_ 3, will be
 ```make
 (gdb) p/t *0x624c48
 $12 = 11000000110000001100000011